flyingcircusio/batou/README.md

 - Improve verify() of archive handler so we predict a change if something goes wrong (like not having the archive downloaded yet)

+- Fix "is supervisor program running" check if it is stopped or exited

 2.0b12 (2020-05-13)
 -------------------